 Open a File Explorer

 Launch your file explorer of choice.
-Some popular root capable browsers are ES File Explorer, Solid Explorer, Root Explorer, etc. If you use ES File Explorer, make sure to mount the system partition as Read and Write (RW).
+Some popular root capable browsers are File Explorer Root Browser, Solid Explorer, Root Explorer, etc. If you use ES File Explorer, make sure to mount the system partition as Read and Write (RW).
 To do this, open the side menu drawer and under the Tools category, tap on the Root Explorer option.
 Select Mount R/W on the pop-up dialog that appears and set the system partition as RW.